treefishuk/Nomoni/README.md

 ### Nomoni.Mvc

 This is the minimum required packages to use Nomoni.
-It provides a simple services extention method that sets everything up to go.
+It provides a simple services extension method that sets everything up to go.

 ### Nomoni.Data.Abstractions